jlc248/satellite-resources/docs/source/Geostationary.rst

 Gridded GLM products
 ,,,,,,,,,,,,,,,,,,,,

 The best way to create the gridded products it to use `glmtools <https://github.com/deeplycloudy/glmtools>`_.
 This `page <https://github.com/deeplycloudy/glmtools/blob/master/docs/index.rst>`_ provides installation instructions and some examples of how to use the command-line utility, ``make_GLM_grids.py``.
 From an operational perspective, the flash-extent density and minimum flash area (both available with ``glmtools``) are the most used products.
-The flash-extent density provides the count of flashes that traverses a given pixel, whereas low minimum flash areas can indicate new storm updrafts.
+The flash-extent density provides the count of flashes that traverses a given pixel, whereas low minimum flash areas can indicate new storm updrafts. **Note well: The gridded GLM products remove the parallax correction from the LCFA flashes.** Thus, they match the un-corrected ABI data.

 Data Viewing
 ~~~~~~~~~~~~